khibino/haskell-relational-record/tutorial.md

     [derivingShow]
 {% endhighlight %}

-* `Connection` to "examples.db" will be made.
+* A `Connection` to "examples.db" will be made.
 * `convTypes` defines data mappings for ambiguous types in SQLite.
-You don't have to understand this at this moment.
+You don't have to understand this at the moment.
 * `defineTable` is a wrapper for the magic function `defineTableFromDB` which is the heart of code generation.

 Using "DataSource.hs", we need to prepare modules for other tables than Account, of course.